makerplane/canfix-spec/src/framedef.rst

 Examples of meta data could include V-speeds for airspeed indications, it could be the low and high oil pressure set points.
 The definition of these depends on the parameter itself.
 Some parameters will have no meta data associated with them.
-Others may need more than 15 and will have to use some of the user defined node configuration messages to take care of them.
+Others may use all 15.

 Meta data shares the same range, units and data type as the parameter itself.
 Meta data is not meant to multiplex other related types of data into a single parameter.
 It's designed to allow configuration of points that are directly related to the parameter, such as ranges and set points.
-If you find yourself wishing that the meta data point used a different data type then you are misusing the meta data.
+If you find yourself wishing that the meta data had a different data type or range then you are misusing the meta data.

-The last five bytes of data in the Normal Data Message refer to the actual informational data that is being transmitted.
+The last five bytes of data in the Normal Data Message refer to the actual value that is being transmitted.
 One or all five of these data bytes may be used depending on the parameter being transmitted.
 Data is sent in little endian order.
 This means that the least significant byte is sent first.

+See the :ref:`Data Types` chapter for information on how this data is to be encoded.

 Node Specific Message Data Field Format
 ---------------------------------------